 The new songs are concerned as the band says, with “identity, belonging, progress and escapism.”
 Fairly topical subjects then.
 Small Island is about finding ways to “embrace an inclusive islander mentality when the dominant narrative seems to be stuck in slow motion or on repeat.”
 If you let it wash over you, you can appreciate the hazy beauty of the song; listen to the lyrics and it becomes suffused with melancholia.

-I particularly love the track Greenmount, (Sunken Version) in which songwriter Mike Cranny “looks closer to home and examines ambivalent feelings towards his own sense of belonging and identity.”
+The opening track New Device is a gauzy, rather summery affair which has grown on me since first hearing.
+I particularly love the track Greenmount (Sunken Version) in which songwriter Mike Cranny “looks closer to home and examines ambivalent feelings towards his own sense of belonging and identity.”
 It’s a more propulsive, muscular track, the expressive harmonies with a yearning edge – there’s too something in the playful, euphoric chord shifts that sounds a little like Django Django.